dkarthe/webjeda-blog/_posts/2016-01-23-how-to-make-a-new-page-in-jekyll.md

 ---
 title: How to make a new html page in Jekyll?
 desc: Adding a new page in jekyll is really easy.
-You can use HTML, Markdown or textile for markup.
+You can use HTML or Markdown for markup.
 Learn how to create a page in jekyll and how to manipulate the URL.
 We will be creating a blank layout for plain html pages.
 Create contact page, about page, archive page and more on Jekyll using this method.
 keywords: create web page in jekyll, pages in jekyll, new page in jekyll
 author: sharathdt
 tags: Jekyll